1,000+ Opportunities

 Organization Name (Required) We want to explore applying for the following grant cycle (Required) Spring Cycle 2026 Fall Cycle 2026 Please share a brief paragraph (3-5 sentences) about your organization's land conservation work in the Chicago region.
 I have reviewed the eligibility requirements (Required) I have reviewed the eligibility requirements (Required) VIEW A SAMPLE APPLICATION Start typing and press enter to search

-Based on current listing details, eligibility includes: Nonprofit organizations working on land protection, restoration, or stewardship in the Chicago region.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations working on land protection, restoration, or stewardship in the Chicago region.
+Confirm the full requirements in the official notice before applying.